 If we read the verses leading up to the story of Lazarus and the rich man, we see who and what is ultimately being addressed: “Pharisees, who loved money.”
 Jesus would then exclaim: “You are the ones who justify yourselves in the eyes of others, but God knows your hearts.
 What people value highly is detestable in God’s sight” (vs14-15).

-Consequently, Jesus is not addressing what happens post-mortem, much less any details of torment.
+Consequently, Jesus is not specifically addressing what happens post-mortem, much less any details regarding torment.
 He’s addressing a group of Jewish leaders who love money.
-And they are about to get the shock of their life when they hear Jesus speak about the reversal of fortune for both the rich man and this disgusting beggar!
+And they are about to get the shock of their lives when they hear Jesus speak about the reversal of fortune for both the rich man and the discarded beggar!

-As highlighted in the words of Andrew Perriman’s work, Hell and Heaven in Narrative Perspective, Jesus is probably “evoking such traditional stories in order to construct a vivid and populist critique of the complacency of the wealthy.”
+As highlighted in the words of Andrew Perriman’s work, Hell and Heaven in Narrative Perspective, Jesus is probably “evoking such traditional stories in order to construct a vivid and populist critique of the complacency of the wealthy” (loc.
+919-920).
 Remember the focus of the narrative!

 Edward Fudge, one of the prominent teachers of annihilationism (that unbelievers will be brought to destruction, burnt up, rather than eternally tormented), states it this way: